adica/embed-items/README.md

 ```

 ## Friendly iframe pros
-* because we are now just another part of the host page DOM, our page will render faster
+* now our content is just another part of the host page DOM, our page will be rendered faster
-* SEO is now as our partners want it to be - google index the page on host domain.
+* SEO is now as our partners want it to be - google index the page under their host domain.
-* ease the parent-child communication - now we don't need the slow `post-message` anymore, we can use `window.parent` to call the host (we could not access parent when our page was in a different domain).
+* the parent-child communication is easier - we don't need the slow `post-message` anymore, we can use `window.parent` to call the host (we could not access the parent when our page was in a different domain).
-* now we get the same priority as the host page when the browser allocates resources to render assets
+* our resources get the same priority as those of the host page when the browser allocates resources to render assets

 ## Friendly iframe cons
 * cookies and localstorage are now shared with the parent, so we can't use `playbuzz` own cookie cross sites (we use [xdomain](https://github.com/contently/xdomain-cookies) library to solve this issue)